CityScope/CS_cityscopeJS_projection_mapping/README.md

-# CS_cityscopeJS_projection_mapping
+# CS_cityscopeJS projection mapping

-a tool for projection mapping on tangible interfaces, part of cityscopeJS ecosystem
+A tool for projection mapping on tangible interfaces, part of cityscopeJS ecosystem.